wingedrhino/DistroSetup/nginx/README.md

 I am including a few sample configurations here, including a really hard one to get phpPgAdmin working which still does not direct the /phppgadmin path to PHP and needs /phppgadmin/index.php to be accessed manually.

+Edit: The file you should look at is `nginx-old.conf`.
+I haven't touched this for a long time so it may have become a little outdated.
+I'll add a fresh sample soon.